lidofinance/k8s-helm-charts-template/README.md

 ### Read-only root file system

-Please keep in mind that `readOnlyRootFilesystem: true` is forced in the demployment template.
+Please keep in mind that `readOnlyRootFilesystem: true` will be enforced in the future.
 So if your contianers need read-write access to some directories (e.g. cache or temp files) you need to mount them separately, please see values.yaml for examples.

 ### Ingress